Muzammal-Naseer/starter-academic/content/publication/example/index.md

 # Summary.
 An optional shortened abstract.
 summary: A model trained in a self-supervised manner capable to stabalize unseen adversarial signal and reducing back-box transferability of adversarial attacks.

+# Authors
+# If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
+# and it will be replaced with their full name and linked to their profile.
+authors:
+ - admin
+ - Robert Ford

 tags: []